illinois-ceesd/PyPrometheus/README.md

 Prometheus will then produce a `mech.py` or `mech.H.`

 ## Using generated PTKs (source code)
 At this point, we have a PTK, but how do we even use it?
 We provide an in-depth tutorial via the jupyter notebook `examples/tutorial_compute_source_terms.ipynb`.
+Simply cd into `tutorials` and launch jupyter with `jupyter notebook`.

 # Authors
 - Esteban Cisneros
 - Michael Anderson
-- Michael Campbell